lgmorand/training-aks-lab1/_entries/02-06 challenge3.md

 #### Test the app

-Make a request to the newly deployed web app and ensure it returns `Hello, this is my first AKS deployment`.
+Make a request to the newly deployed web app and ensure it displays something in your browser using the port 80.
+Warning the exposed port is not the same than the one expected by the application.

 **Task Hints**